 For more information about the EYFS and the KS1 National Curriculum please click on the following links below:

 In the Nursery and Reception year the foundation stage curriculum is organised into seven areas of learning.
+All areas of learning and development are important and inter-connected.

 - Communication and language